 As you become more comfortable, try games that require multiple skills and higher levels to keep your brain challenged, such as:

-Animal Crossing: New Horizons features a storyline where players are put in the role of mayor of a town full of animals.
+Animal Crossing: New Horizons features a storyline where players adopt the role of mayor of a town full of animals.
 You can customize the appearance of different characters and participate in game activities.

 Minecraft is a game you can play with your grandchildren.
 The game allows your world to become whatever you like.
 You can build structures or fight villains – the choice is yours!